 There is increasing evidence that some supplements may improve knee arthritis pain:

-Boswellia Serrata is a herb extracted from the Indian frankincense tree.
-Boswellic acids inhibits the 5-lipoxygenase enzyme which has an anti-inflammatory effects.
-In some studies, Boswellia serrata reduces pain and stiffness in knee arthritis.
-We recommend 100-250mg daily for fours weeks.
+Boswellia serrata is an herb derived from the Indian frankincense tree.
+Boswellic acids inhibit 5-lipoxygenase, an enzyme with anti-inflammatory effects.
+In some studies, Boswellia serrata has been shown to reduce pain and stiffness associated with knee arthritis.
+We recommend 100-250mg daily for four weeks.

-Curcumin is obtained from the curcuma longa plant.
-Curcumin has anti-inflammatory effects through several pathways including inhibition inflammatory substances such as the COX-2 enzyme.
-Studies suggest Curcumin is effective for knee arthritis and should be taken for 12 weeks.
+Curcumin is obtained from the Curcuma longa plant.
+Curcumin exerts anti-inflammatory effects through multiple pathways, including inhibition of inflammatory mediators such as COX-2.
+Studies suggest that Curcumin is effective for knee arthritis and should be taken for 12 weeks.

 Medication

 Overall, careful use of anti-inflammatory medication can improve symptoms.
-First, try simple NSAIDs such as ibuprofen.
-Studies suggest that Volaterol or Acoxia are the most effective tablets for arthritis.
+First, try simple NSAIDS such as ibuprofen.
+Studies suggest that Voltaren or Acoxyl are the most effective tablets for arthritis.
 Topical ibuprofen cream is as effective as tablets.
-A review of topical NSAID creams found they were effective and safe in treating chronic musculoskeletal conditions for two weeks.
+A review of topical NSAID creams found that they were effective and safe for treating chronic musculoskeletal conditions for up to two weeks.
 Other creams, such as lidocaine patches or capsaicin cream, can be effective.

 However, you need to be careful with NSAIDs because of potential side effects such as stomach ulcers, high blood pressure, heart disease, or kidney damage.
-Always ask your doctor whether you can use these medications frequently.
+Always consult your doctor to determine if you can use these medications frequently.

-Generally, we only use injections as an extra addition to other treatments.
-We use three different types of injections for osteoarthritis:
+Generally, we use injections only as an adjunct to other therapies.
+We use three different types of injections for Osteoarthritis:

 Cortisone

-Cortisone is a powerful anti-inflammatory drug that reduces inflammation and pain in osteoarthritis.
-Overall, studies suggest cortisone has a mild and short-lived effect on osteoarthritis.
+Corticosteroids are potent anti-inflammatory drugs that reduce inflammation and pain in Osteoarthritis.
+Overall, studies suggest cortisone has a mild and short-lived effect on Osteoarthritis.
 However, there are some concerns with cortisone.
 For example, one study found that frequent cortisone injections for knee arthritis reduced cartilage thickness.
-Also, other studies suggest that having a cortisone injection for knee arthritis could accelerate the time to knee joint replacement.
+Additionally, other studies suggest that receiving a cortisone injection for knee arthritis may accelerate the time to knee joint replacement.

 Hyaluronic acid